adhearsion/adhearsion-website/docs/source/call-controllers.md

 If you wish to perform some action on the outbound call prior to joining, you may pass a controller class with the option key :confirm like so:

 <pre class="brush: ruby;">
-class ConfirmationController < Adhearsion::CallController
+class ConfirmationController &lt; Adhearsion::CallController def run
-  def run
     say "Incoming call from #{call.from}.
 Hang up now to reject the call." end end

-class SuperSecretProjectCall < Adhearsion::CallController
+class SuperSecretProjectCall &lt; Adhearsion::CallController def run
-  def run
     answer
     dial 'sip:foo@bar.com', :confirm => ConfirmationController